 - Accidental Errors

 The cloud migration security risks must be taken into account during the planning phase.
-A comprehensive roadmap ensures a seamless transition to the cloud.
+A comprehensive cloud strategy roadmap ensures a seamless transition to the cloud.
 A cross-functional team should be established that can carry out the created roadmap.

 A DevOps transformation may occur as a result of cloud migration.
 If not, you can end up with a static environment that resembles the current on-premises system.
 But in that situation, the company might not get the anticipated benefits of cloud migration.
 In your cross-functional team, there should be DevOps staff, or you can get consulting.
 DevOps consultants can choose effective tooling and assist in creating a safe and effective cloud operational culture.